 I have a heart condition.
 At least that is what I call it.
 For years I have struggled with a nagging pain in my chest.
 Simple tasks like climbing the stairs with a load of laundry, sprinting after a wandering child in the parking lot, or riding a bike up a hill quickly bring on this sharp pain.
-When the pain first comes on the intensity catches my breath, and it most quickly resides if I lay down and just breathe deeply.
+The intensity catches my breath and most quickly resides if I lay down and just breathe deeply.

 A Desire to Train my Heart

 For years my heart condition kept me from being physically active like I wanted.
 It was suggested I try training my heart to improve its condition.
 Tired of the nagging pain I was determined to try.
 I got a gym membership, set goals to run small races, and started training and working to get my heart to listen to me.
 My training did not fix the pain but made it easier to work through.
 There were still moments where it was just easier to surrender – and sometimes I did.

 When some friends suggested we try tandem biking, I felt somewhat hesitant.
 My husband had been biking for years, and there was no way I could match his level of endurance.
 With an open mind, I agreed to a “trial” ride.
 I was surprised to discover new options in working through my pain.
 With my husband there to help carry the load, I could train my heart to do more than it had it years.